Avastin Side Effects

 Applies to bevacizumab: intravenous solution

-Along with its needed effects, bevacizumab (the active ingredient contained in Avastin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by bevacizumab (the active ingredient contained in Avastin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking bevacizumab:More common
+If any of the following side effects occur while taking bevacizumab, check with your doctor or nurse immediately:More common

 - Black, tarry stools